Tom Bradshaw (footballer, born 1992): Barnsley

-After his transfer request was accepted by the Saddlers, Bradshaw joined newly promoted Championship club Barnsley for an undisclosed fee on 14 July.
-He scored his first goal for the Reds in a 4–0 win against Rotherham United on 27 August 2016.
-He scored eight times in his first season and in 2017–18 he was the club's top scorer with 12 goals, as they were relegated.
-On 7 April 2018, he scored a later winner in a 3–2 win over South Yorkshire rivals Sheffield United at Oakwell; it was only his club's second win in 14 games.
+Bradshaw joined newly promoted Championship club Barnsley for an undisclosed fee on 14 July 2016.

+He scored his first Barnsley goal in a 4–0 victory over Rotherham United on 27 August 2016.
+Bradshaw scored eight times during his first season and was the club's leading scorer with 12 goals in 2017–18, when Barnsley were relegated.

+On 7 April 2018, he scored a late winning goal in a 3–2 victory over South Yorkshire rivals Sheffield United at Oakwell.

 Millwall

-On 23 August 2018, Bradshaw joined Millwall initially on loan until January, when the deal became permanent.
-He signed a "long-term contract" of undisclosed length, and the fee broke Millwall's record of £800,000 paid for Paul Goddard in 1989.
-His season ended in November after ten goalless appearances, with a knee ligament injury against Brentford.
+On 23 August 2018, Bradshaw joined Millwall initially on loan until January 2019, when the transfer became permanent.
+He signed a long-term contract for an undisclosed fee which reportedly surpassed the club-record £800,000 paid for Paul Goddard in 1989.

+His first season ended in November after he suffered a knee ligament injury against Brentford.

-Bradshaw scored his first goal for the Lions on 13 August 2019 in an EFL Cup first-round game away to West Bromwich Albion, equalising in a 2–1 win.
-Eleven days later he recorded a first league goal with his first touch after coming on, to earn a 1–1 draw at Middlesbrough.
-In October, he scored five goals across four consecutive games, ending with both of a draw with Cardiff City at The New Den.
-He won the Championship Player of the Month award for February 2023 after scoring five goals.
+Bradshaw scored his first goal for Millwall on 13 August 2019 in a 2–1 League Cup victory away to West Bromwich Albion.
+Eleven days later, he scored his first league goal for the club with his first touch after coming on as a substitute, earning a 1–1 draw at Middlesbrough.

+He was named the EFL Championship Player of the Month for February 2023 after scoring five goals during the month.

+Bradshaw made more than 200 appearances in all competitions during his six-year association with Millwall.

 Oxford United

-On 16 January 2025, Bradshaw signed for fellow Championship club Oxford United for an undisclosed fee.
+On 16 January 2025, Bradshaw joined fellow Championship club Oxford United for an undisclosed fee.

+In the second half of the 2025–26 season, Bradshaw returned to Barnsley on loan.
+He scored three goals during the spell, including twice against Rotherham United.

+He left Oxford after the conclusion of the 2025–26 season.

+Rotherham United

+On 5 August 2026, Bradshaw joined EFL League Two club Rotherham United as a free agent.
+He signed a contract until the end of the 2026–27 season, with an option for a further year.
+The signing was announced as being subject to English Football League and Football Association ratification.

+Bradshaw became Rotherham's ninth new signing following the opening of the summer transfer window and joined fellow newly signed forwards Paul Mullin and Fábio Tavares.

+Following the move, Bradshaw said that he had previously come close to signing for Rotherham on several occasions.
+He also spoke of his familiarity with South Yorkshire from his spells with Barnsley, his intention to provide leadership to younger players and his personal target of scoring at least 15 goals during the season.